Back to blog

 • identify multiples, all the factor pairs of a number, and the common factors of two numbers

-• understand and be able to use the vocabulary of prime numbers, prime factors and composite numbers (non-prime numbers)
+• understand and use the vocabulary of prime numbers, prime factors and composite numbers

 • work out whether a number up to 100 is prime